vippsas/vipps-developers/settlements/sftp-report-service/README.md

 Reports under `/settlements/archive` cannot be removed.

-**Important:** All files are generated on-the-fly.
+**Important:** The reports are generated on-demand.
 Some SFTP clients check the file size with a `ls` command.
-Since the files have not yet been created, the service can not provide correct size information.
+Since the files have not yet been created, the file size is reported as zero.
+The service can not provide correct size information.
 It is therefore not possible to check the size of a file with `ls`.

 #### Example SFTP session